reese/blog/content/thoughts/field-notes-from-a-quarter-life-crisis.md

 wasn't it.
 I would often be sitting at my desk trying to be a productive adult at my well-paying job and think: _you are going to die someday_.

+---

 _Memento mori_ is a trite aphorism right up until it punches you in the teeth.
-Death is one of those things that cannot be understood any other way -- much as we may wish it otherwise -- but to experience the sort of wracking grief and regret that accompanies the passing of a loved one.
+Death is one of those things that cannot be understood any other way -- much as we may wish it otherwise -- except to experience the sort of wracking grief and regret that accompanies the passing of a loved one.
 This was certainly true for me after the death of my mother, that being the first time I had experienced the realities of loss so clearly and acutely.
 But if nothing else, losses like that